Call: 780-482-1414 Email: info@nakatsuiderm.com

 How Are Lentigines Treated?

 Treatment is not necessary.
 However, if a patient wishes to make their lentigines less obvious sun avoidance and the use of sun screen are advised.
 Makeup can be used to camouflage the lesions.
 Pigment removal lasers such as the Q-switched Nd:Yag and the Alexandrite lasers are often used to remove lentigines especially from the face and hands (age spots).
-Our newest and most effective treatment for lentigines is our PicoWay laser.
+Our newest and most effective treatment for lentigines is our PicoWay laser, although if there is diffuse involvement, we will sometimes use Limelight or Lumecca IPL to treat these larger areas of involvement.

 What Are Freckles?